 Other Nutrients That Improve Sports Performance

 Astaxanthin is a unique and powerful antioxidant that is being studied for a wide variety of conditions including eye fatigue, cardiovascular disease, and diabetes.18 Astaxanthin appears to also improve muscle function after exercise since it may protect cells and mitochondria from free radical damage.
-It may also reduce lactic acid formation, which reduces muscle soreness, allowing athletes to perform exercise longer.18 To support this theory, a number of studies in human subjects have shown astaxanthin supplementation improves both resistance and endurance performance.19,20 One study supplemented athletes with 4mg of astaxanthin for 6 months leading to an improvement in the number of squats in just 3 months.20 D-Ribose is a naturally occurring sugar that has been studied in heart failure,
+It may also reduce lactic acid formation, which reduces muscle soreness, allowing athletes to perform exercise longer.18 To support this theory, a number of studies in human subjects have shown astaxanthin supplementation improves both resistance and endurance performance.19,20 One study supplemented athletes with 4 mg of astaxanthin for six months leading to an improvement in the number of squats in just three months.20 D-Ribose is a naturally occurring sugar that has been studied in heart failure,

 Colostrum is the first milk (before normal milk is produced) secreted by mammals when a baby is born that is very rich in immune and growth factors.
 Many athletes suffer from poor immunity as a result of intense training, making colostrum an attractive supplemental option.
 The evidence suggests that colostrum helps maintain intestinal barrier integrity, immune function, and reduces the chances of suffering upper respiratory tract infection symptoms in athletes undertaking heavy training.22,23 The latest evidence suggests colostrum may improve lean body weight (compared to whey protein) and helps maintain testosterone levels during exercise.24

 Nutrition Myth Buster: Is creatine harmful or helpful?

 Creatine is one of the most studied sport performance supplements.
 Numerous studies have found it

 It is now well established that a balanced diet and appropriate supplementation can enhance sports performance.
 Protein is an essential dietary component, and whey protein